 - travel size toilet paper or bathroom wipes

 - facial moisturizer and cleaner – this is really important especially in the summer

 - sunscreen – you can find it here but you may want to have your favorite brand especially if you have allergies or sensitivities.

 - a small cross shoulder purse/bag

-- strapless or thin strapped tank tops
+- strapless or thin strapped tank tops to wear alone

 - shirts that show your stomach

 - short shorts, or really any shorts that come very high

 - high heels – if you’ve got space and know you’ll be partying pack them but you won’t want to walk around in these

 - short dresses – the exception would be if you’re putting leggings underneath